Gainesville, Georgia: 2010 census

 Of the population aged 15 years and over, 31.0% have never been married; 50.0% are now married; 2.4% are separated; 7.7% are widowed; and 9.9% are divorced.

 Healthcare

-Gainesville is home to the Northeast Georgia Medical Center which houses the Georgia Heart Center and Level 1 Trauma Center.
+Gainesville is home to the Northeast Georgia Medical Center Gainesville, which houses a Level I Trauma Center and the Georgia Heart Center.

 Government and infrastructure

 Arrendale State Prison of the Georgia Department of Corrections is a women's prison located in unincorporated Habersham County, near Alto, and in the Gainesville area.

 Education

 Three African Americans, Beulah Rucker, E. E. Butler, and Ulysses Byas were educational pioneers in Gainesville and Hall County.
 Rucker founded Timber Ridge Elementary School, the first school for Black children in Gainesville, in 1911.
 In 1951 she established a night high school for African-American veterans, which was the only High School for veterans in Georgia.
 E. E. Butler served as an educator for just one year before earning his Physician's license.
 In 1954, he became one of two who became the first Black men on the Gainesville City Schools Board of Education, a very unusual situation in the United States.
 When the schools were integrated in 1969, Byas, like most Black school principals was offered a demotion.
 Rather than take a job as an assistant principal at Gainesville High School, he moved to Tuskegee, Alabama, where he became the nation's first Black school superintendent.